-I teach an adorable 9 year old piano student.
+I teach an adorable 9-year-old piano student.
 She’s spunky, funny, and excitable… a real darling.
-But in the weeks leading up to our recital she was driving. me. crazy.
+But in the weeks leading up to our recital, she was driving. me. crazy.

-In the midst of our final preparations she decided that her new habit would be to grasp whatever writing utensil she could get her hands on and then spend several long minutes adding extensive “doodles” to her music page.
+In the midst of our final preparations, she decided that her new habit would be to grasp whatever writing utensil she could get her hands on and then spend several long minutes adding extensive “doodles” to her music page.
 Arrows, stars, smiley faces, underlines, dots, highlighting… she’d add them all… with glee.

 I’d let it go for a few minutes (secretly frustrated) and then attempt to re-direct her to a different activity that I deemed to be a better use of our time.
 I’d remove all of the pencils from her reach and carry on… until she’d find a way to get her hands on a pen…

 But last week I suddenly realized how silly I was being.
-This whole time she had been waving a very important piano teaching tool right in front of my face, and I was passing it off as poor behaviour… ugh!
+This whole time she had been waving a very important piano teaching tool right in front of my face, and I was passing it off as poor behavior… ugh!

 Hand Over The Pencil And Learn!